FixedSpecialty/B-Tree-Java/README.md

         A 272851 millisecond improvement.

 All of these tests were ran for "test3.gbk" with a sequence length of 6 and the optimal degree.
 From these run times it is evident that the cache is a useful tool that can almost cut the runtime in half.
 Note: The 100 and the 500 size caches did not show that large of a difference because there was just over 100 nodes so the size 100 cache could almost hold all of the nodes.

+Run speeds when using a cache/ no cache when using the the search driver:

+    No cache (in milliseconds) = 41310

+    Cache of size 100 (in milliseconds) = 40276
+        A 1034 millisecond improvement.

+    Cache of size 500 (in milliseconds) = 38414
+        A 2896 millisecond improvement.

 ## DISCUSSION:
 ## EXTRA CREDIT: N / A